 - An e-reader

 - Workout clothes

 - Casual dresses for dinner in the dining room

 - Travel hair dryer

 - Swimsuits (pack multiple)

-You can follow along with other people traveling with Fathom by following the impact travel hashtag #TravelDeep on your favorite social media channels.
-I can’t wait to make a difference with Fathom and my amazing travel buddies again!
+I can’t wait to make a difference with Carnival Cruise Lines and my amazing travel buddies again!

 Special thanks to Flagler College Enactus for helping to organize this life changing impact travel experience and my fellow travel buddies and bloggers, Essentially Erika and April Golightly for contributing photos to this post.

 Sponsored: All opinions expressed in this blog post are my own and not influenced in any way by Fathom Travel.
 Any statistic, quote or other representation about a product or service should be verified with provider.
 Please refer to this site’s Disclosure for more information.
 I was given a complimentary 7 day cruise (not including taxes, fees, gratuities and extras) and cable car ride at Teleferico Puerto Plata but that does not impact my views or opinions.